Market

 Opinion

-2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act, 2013 (“the Act”) in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards Prescribed under Section 133 of the Act and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March 2024, and its profit and total comprehensive income, it's cash flow and changes in equity for the year ended on that date.
+2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act, 2013 (“the Act”) in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards Prescribed under Section 133 of the Act and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March 2025, and its profit and total comprehensive income, it's cash flow and changes in equity for the year ended on that date.

 Basis for Opinion

 3. We conducted our audit of the financial statements in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Act.
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
-We believe that the audit evidence obtained by us are sufficient and appropriate to provide a basis for our opinion on the financial statements.
+We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our opinion on the financial statements.

 Key Audit Matters

-.
-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
+4. Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to be the key audit matters to be communicated in our report.

 Key audit matters